jywu20/Notes/Linguistics/English/cambridge.md

   of subcategorization (e.g. transitive verbs can only spell out with Trans heads) - means obliged dependents of a head (in the sense of CGEL, not generative syntax) are usually in inner positions, so at least some distinction between complements and modifiers can be established.

+  Note that there is no guarantee that modifiers are always "higher" in position than complements.
+  Counterexamples can be found in [11] in 5.2, where a complement of the noun *salary* is on a higher position than the modifier *preposterous*.
+And we shouldn't forget the most famous example: the subject (see the discussion about the complement status of subjects in 4.1).
+The criteria to tell complements from modifiers can be found in 4.1.2.
 - The term **category** roughly means a type of constructions.
 The authors define *lexical* and *phrasal* categories, agreeing with DM-based observations that there is no definite distinction between a word and a phrase and a phrase and a clause.
 Here is a list of categories recognized in English: (see 1.4.2.2 [4] and [5])